 Where Is This Technique Applied?

-High key lighting is used for portraits and still life photography to deliver a positive or cheerful feeling.
-It is also applied in product photography as it makes the product stand out and gives it a high-quality look.
-High key is also the preferred lighting method when photographing humorous and comical scenes.
+Besides the above, high key setup is also applied in product photography as it makes the product stand out and gives it a high-quality look.
+High key is used for some cinematic shots, when capturing images for catalogues, posters, billboards, etc. and also the preferred lighting style when photographing humorous and comical scenes.

 How Is The Lighting Set Up?

 Note: You don't have to stick with 45 degrees, experiment with various angles starting from 15 degrees onwards.
-Some setups even have the light in front of the subject.
+Some setups even have the light in front of the subject which is not usually recommended.

 Key Points To Remember For High Key Lighting Setup:

-- Have a minimum of three lights – one key light and two lights for background
+- A three point lighting works great for a high key effect – one key light and two lights for background

-- Best to have four lights – one key light, one fill light and two lights for background
+- For the best results, it is good to have four lights – one key light, one fill light and two lights for background

-- Do not stop with four lights, in fact, you can add more lights wisely to create artistic high key images.
+- Do not stop with four lights when you use high key lighting for photography, in fact, you can add more light sources wisely to create artistic high key images using different lighting styles.

-- Adjust the angles at which the key light and fill light fall on the subject to create a different effect in your high key photograph.
+- In high key setups, adjust the angles at which the key light and fill light fall on the subject to create a different effect in your high key photography.

 - Practise a lot with the lighting set up as your first shot is not going to be the best.
-So practise and experiment till you get the look you need
+So practise and experiment till you get the look you desire.

-- Do not stop with portraits and products, but experiment with other genres as well!
+- Do not stop with portraits and products, but experiment with other genres as well by brightly lighting your subject using natural light!

 - Do not hesitate to make slight final adjustments while post processing although getting the lighting correct in camera is recommended.